 Categories

 An Introduction to Tinnitus

-Article contributed by the British Tinnitus Association For some people, sudden sensorineural hearing loss (SSNHL) is accompanied by a sudden ringing in the ears or head, known as tinnitus.
+Article contributed by Tinnitus UK For some people, sudden sensorineural hearing loss (SSNHL) is accompanied by a sudden ringing in the ears or head, known as tinnitus.
 What is Tinnitus?
 Tinnitus is when you hear sound in your head or ears, when there is nothing external making the noise.
-Tinnitus varies from person. […]
+Tinnitus varies from person.
+You might […]

+Categories